-Trainee Plan

-703 Grievances and Appeals

-For eligible employees and terminated individuals, this policy consists of two steps which are outlined below:

-Step 1: Grievance (Director )
+10.2.4 The first step in the Grievance process is the filing of a completed Grievance form with Human Resources.
+This must be received by HR within five (5) business days of the event which gives rise to the Grievance.

-Through the office of Human Resources, the employee shall, within 5 days of the incident which causes the employee to file a grievance, complete and hand deliver to Human Resources the approved form.
-Upon receipt of the grievance form, within 5 business days, Human Resources shall schedule and the Department Director shall complete a meeting with the Program Manager where the employee works (or worked).
-Within a reasonable time not to exceed 5 business days, the employee and his or her chain of command including the Department Director shall meet.
-The Department Director shall issue a written decision addressing the grievance within 3 business days following the meeting.
-If the employee accepts the Department Director’s decision the grievance ends.
-If the employee does not accept the Department Director’s decision the grievance moves to Step 2.
+10.2.5 Within five (5) days of HR’s receipt of the Grievance, the Department Director shall meet with the Program Manager where the employee works to discuss this matter.

+10.2.6 Within five (5) business days of the meeting described immediately above, the employee and those in his or her chain of command, including the Department Director, shall meet to discuss the matter.

+10.2.7 Within five (5) days of the meeting described immediately above, the Department Director shall issue a written decision regarding the grievance and this shall be mailed to the employee via certified mail at his/her last known address.
+If the employee accepts the Department Director’s decision the process ends.
+If not, the employee moves on to the Appeal process described below.

-Step 2: Appeals (Administrative Law Judge)
+10.2.8The employee may appeal the Director’s decision regarding his/her grievance